 It is proposed to work by antagonizing the NMDA with facilitates glutamate release and activating AMPA.
-It is theorized that this enhances signaling of neurotrophic factors and thus promotes rapid and longterm antidepressant effects.
+It is theorized that this enhances the signaling of neurotrophic factors and thus promotes rapid and long-term antidepressant effects.
 Per the FDA, there is an induction phase where this intranasal formulation is given twice a week for four weeks and then maintenance dosing is once a week or once every 2 weeks.
-It is self administered but at a medical site where medical supervision is provided.
+It is self-administered but at a medical site where medical supervision is provided.
 The nasal formulation is rapidly absorbed with time to peak serum levels being approximately 40 minutes.

 The FDA studied over 1700 patients prior to the approval.
 This is cumulative across multiple studies they performed.
-In one of the studies 114 patients were assigned esketamine to be taken with a new antidepressant and another 109 patients were assigned placebo to be taken with the new antidepressant.
+In one of the studies, 114 patients were assigned esketamine to be taken with a new antidepressant and another 109 patients were assigned placebo to be taken with the new antidepressant.
 Patients were blinded to which treatment arm they were in.
 The esketamine group found an improvement in the MADRS by 21.4 points versus 17 points in the placebo group by the 28th day of treatment.
 This was statistically significant.
-Patients 65 years of age and older were also studied and their results are also in the images below.
+Patients 65 years of age and older were also studied.

 Of particular interest though is the study on long-term maintenance.
 For both patients who have responded (over 50% reduction in symptoms) or experienced full remission, continued treatment with esketamine as an adjunctive treatment with an antidepressant was found superior to placebo.
 In brief, there does seem to be some sustainable benefit.

 In brief, esketamine does seem to benefit some people (albeit the responses do not seem to be as robust as hoped) and for those who have responded, there seems to be evidence for sustained benefit.
 However, like all treatments, it warrants a careful discussion of risks versus benefits.
-Ketamine in general has raised some concerns about long-term effects on end organs including the urinary system and central nervous system.
-The safety has only been studied for up to a year.
-On the other hand, severe treatment resistant depression is not without it’s own adverse events either.
-The studies of esketamine still emphasize it’s use as an adjunct with an antidepressant.
-Multiple studies continue to emphasize a comprehensive psychiatric treatment plan including evidence based and rigorous therapy as well as lifestyle changes with aerobic exercise having excellent benefits and neuroprotective factors.
+Ketamine treatment in general has raised some concerns about long-term effects on end organs including the urinary system and central nervous system.
+Safety has only been studied for up to a year.
+On the other hand, severe treatment-resistant depression is not without its own adverse events either.
+The studies of esketamine still emphasize its use as an adjunct with an antidepressant.
+Multiple studies continue to emphasize a comprehensive psychiatric treatment plan including evidence-based and rigorous therapy as well as lifestyle changes with aerobic exercise having excellent benefits and neuroprotective factors.

 Images and data for this article can be found at: